- Search The Registry

 *This date marks the birth of W.E.B.
 Du Bois in 1868.
-He was a Black sociologist.
+He was a Black sociologist and activist.

-W(illiam) E(dward) B(urghardt) Du Bois was born in Great Barrington, Mass. and graduated from Fisk University in Nashville, Tenn., in 1888.
+William Edward) Burghardt Du Bois was born in Great Barrington, Mass.
+He graduated from Fisk University in Nashville, Tenn., in 1888.
 He received a Ph.D. from Harvard University in 1895.
-His doctoral dissertation, The Suppression of the African Slave-Trade to the United States of America, 1638-1870, was published in 1896.
-Although Du Bois took an advanced degree in history, he was broadly trained in the social sciences; and at a time when sociologists were theorizing about race relations, he was conducting inquiries into the condition of Blacks.
+His doctoral dissertation, The Suppression of the African Slave Trade to the United States of America, 1638-1870, was published in 1896.
+Although Du Bois took an advanced degree in history, he was broadly trained in the social sciences.
+When sociologists were theorizing about race relations, he was conducting inquiries into the condition of Blacks.

-For more than a decade he devoted himself to sociological investigations of Blacks in America, producing 16 research monographs published between 1897 and 1914 at Atlanta University, where he was a professor.
+For more than a decade, he devoted himself to sociological investigations of Blacks in America, producing 16 research monographs published between 1897 and 1914 at Atlanta University, where he was a professor.
 Du Bois also wrote The Philadelphia Negro; A Social Study 1899, the first case study of a Black community in the United States.
-At first Du Bois had believed that social science could provide the knowledge to solve the race problem but he gradually came to the conclusion that in a climate of virulent racism, expressed in such evils as lynching, peonage, disfranchisement, Jim Crow laws, and race riots, social change could be accomplished only through agitation and protest.
+At first, Du Bois believed that social science could provide the knowledge to solve the race problem.
+Still, he gradually came to the conclusion that in a climate of virulent racism, expressed in such evils as lynching, peonage, disfranchisement, Jim Crow laws, and race riots; social change could be accomplished only through agitation and protest.
 In this view, he clashed with the most influential Black leader of the period, Booker T. Washington, who, advocating a philosophy of accommodation, urged Blacks to accept discrimination for the time being and elevate themselves through hard work and economic gain.